mm-shah/MetaNeighbor/README.md

 #### Install data and R functions

-To run through the analysis, install the [source package](https://github.com/gillislab/MetaNeighbor/tree/master/source%20package) and load them into your R session using the following commands:
+To run through the analysis, run using the following commands:

 ``` {r eval = TRUE}
 library(MetaNeighbor)